Kidney Image

 Genetics significantly influence hypertension risk; family history can predispose younger individuals to develop high blood pressure early in life.

-Long-Term Implications of Early Hypertension:
+Long-Term Implications of Early Hypertension

 Hypertension that develops in younger individuals can be particularly concerning because it may go unnoticed for years, causing damage to organs such as the heart and kidneys before symptoms appear.
 Early detection and intervention are crucial to prevent complications like heart disease, stroke, and kidney failure.